 Align the shade’s threads with the fan’s mounting ring.
 Turn clockwise slowly while supporting the glass weight.
 The shade should spin freely initially, then gradually tighten against the rubber gasket.

 Stop when the shade feels secure but not forced.
 Over-tightening cracks glass or strips threads.
-For clip-style shades, push up until each clip snaps into place with distinct clicking sounds.
+For clip-style shades, push up until each clip snaps into place with a distinct clicking sound.

 Restore power at the breaker, then test the wall switch.
 Your new bulbs should provide bright, even illumination.
 Verify the fan motor still operates—wiring can shift during bulb replacement.